RagtagOpen/freefrom-compensation-api/README.md

   "updated_at": "2019-08-02T16:55:56.098Z"
 }
 ```
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the ResourceCategory ID is invalid, this endpoint will return a `400 Bad Request` response, along with an error message explaining what went wrong.

 #### PUT /mindsets/:id**
 Updates an existing Mindset.